HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   height=511
 ) }}

 What about languages?
-In our data set, 35% of pages used a lang attribute mapping to English; 17% had no language set; and you already see the difficulties—the sample is likely biased and also not as big as to reflect all of the world, and no `lang` attribute being used is not equaling no language being set so, this isn't something our data would be useful for.
+In our data set, 35% of pages used a `lang` attribute mapping to English; 17% had no language set; and you already see the difficulties—the sample is likely biased and also not as big as to reflect all of the world, and no `lang` attribute being used is not equaling no language being set so, this isn't something our data would be useful for.

 ### Conformance

-Do documents conform with the HTML specification—are they valid?
+Do documents conform with the HTML specification—i.e., are they valid?
 A quick way for you to tell is by using a tool like the <a hreflang="en" href="https://validator.w3.org/">W3C markup validation service</a>.

 We didn't and we couldn't check this yet.
 So why include this section?